-You’re probably already quite familiar with both Scandinavian-inspired and farmhouse decor as distinct styles—but between the white-washed shiplap and rustic charm, Scandinavian-inspired decor and American farmhouse-style decor have much more in common than meets the eye.
+You’re probably already quite familiar with both Scandinavian-inspired and farmhouse decor as distinct styles—but between the white-washed shiplap and neutral furnishings, Scandinavian-inspired decor and American farmhouse-style decor have much more in common than meets the eye.

 Scandinavian farmhouse style is largely inspired by both minimalism and nature, which results in a sort of warmth and coziness without being overly busy or impractical to execute.

-The blending of decor styles is also known for its abundance of textiles and plants juxtaposed against unfinished woods and monochromatic colorways; this sort of decorative marriage allows for clean lines and practical spaces without coming across as sparse or sterile.
+The blending of decor styles is also known for its abundance of textiles and plants juxtaposed against unfinished woods and monochromatic colorways; this sort of decorative marriage allows for clean lines and practical spaces without feeling sparse.

-Homes that adopt a Scandinavian farmhouse-inspired decor style achieve a balance that is optimal for both city and country living—the coziness and warmth of the Nordic design elements offer an instantly relaxing atmosphere while the addition of American farmhouse ensures a more functional space that can places emphasis on the practical and pragmatic side of day-to-day living.
+Homes that adopt a Scandinavian farmhouse-inspired decor style achieve a balance that is optimal for both city and country living—Nordic design elements aim to offer a relaxing atmosphere while the addition of American farmhouse ensures a more functional space that can places emphasis on the practical and pragmatic side of day-to-day living.

 How to Achieve a Scandinavian Farmhouse-Style Home

-The two distinct styles lend themselves well to busy households or those looking for a more minimal approach to living that doesn’t feel like a showroom or a space devoid of personality and warmth.
+The two distinct styles lend themselves well to busy households or those looking for a more minimal approach to living.

 “Throughout a Scandinavian farmhouse styled home there is a focus on minimalism, allowing each element of the home and decorative piece to make a visual impact in its space,” says Paul St-Germain, founder of Swedish Door.
 This doesn’t mean you have to bid adieu to your cheeky decorative items or tendency for bold art but rather allowing these items to have more space to breathe; to be enjoyed rather than take over your space.